 Concurrent infections with multiple tick-borne pathogens, including Ehrlichia muris eauclairensis, Anaplasma phagocytophilum, Babesia microti, and Borrelia miyamotoi (a relapsing-fever Borrelia) have been reported in United States, and consideration should be given to testing for other pathogens if clinically indicated.

 This assay detects some members of the Borrelia burgdorferi sensu lato (Bbsl) complex that are not considered to be human pathogens, but may be found in ticks and other animals.
 Therefore, this assay should not be used to test nonhuman specimens.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.

 Clinical References Provides recommendations for further in-depth reading of a clinical nature

-5. CDC: Recommendation for test performance and interpretation from second national conference on serological diagnosis of lyme disease.
-MMWR Morb Mortal Wkly Rep 1996;45:481-484
+5. Centers for Disease Control and Prevention.
+Recommendations for test performance and interpretation from the Second National Conference on Serologic Diagnosis of Lyme Disease.
+MMWR Morb Mortal Wkly Rep 1995;44(31):590-591

 6. Babady NE, Sloan LM, Vetter EA, et al: Percent positive rate of Lyme real-time polymerase chain reaction in blood, cerebrospinal fluid, synovial fluid, and tissue.
 Diagn Microbiol Infect Dis 2008;62(4):464-466